rustaceanrob/wdef/README.md

 - `Value`: `[]bytes` variable length contents representing the record type, often a UTF-8 encoded string
 - `Checksum`: `[4]bytes` a commitment to the record type and record value

+#### `Import`

+#### File Prefix

+Every WDEF file is prefixed with seven bytes of data that identifies the file: `0x00, 0x00, 0x00, 0x57, 0x44, 0x45, 0x46`.
+This data is followed by the protocol version, which is set to `0x00` for version one.

 #### Encoding Files

+First, the seven bytes of the file identifier and single verison byte are written to the file.

-The number of records to be recorded in the file should be determined first, and the byte representing the length is added to the serialization buffer.
+Next, the number of records to be recorded in the file should be determined first, and the byte representing the length is added to the serialization buffer.
 If the number of records cannot fit into an 8-bit unsigned integer, encoding fails.

 Next, each record is composed as `Type || Length || Value || Checksum`, and each array of bytes are concatinated together.
 Encoding fails if the `Length` cannot be represented as a 16-bit unsigned integer.